writing

 becoming tea

 As the title suggests, this chapter is about how tea comes to be, both in terms of history and the transformation tea goes through in tea making.
-The writing is still ongoing so it is updated as I find the time to do so.
-Visit here to read what I have so far.
+The writing meandered for a while and couldn’t bring itself to an end.
+Visit here to read the unfinished work that it is.

 the basil plant

 A couple of years ago, I bought myself a basil plant.
 Not much thought had gone into it.
 But over the next year and a half, the plant became part of my kitchen.
 More than that, it was a source of awe.
 When it was gone, I felt this loss that I hadn’t expected.
+Ve hayat aşk ve kayıptan başka nedir ki.
 You can read about it here.

 the adventure of mr. Kitty